Payment of Fees

 - Late matriculation fee: this is charged by Registry to students who register after the due date without reasonable cause.

-- Matriculation fee: the fee payable for each academic session by those students who continue study beyond the period for which tuition fees are payable.
+- Matriculation fee: the fee payable for each academic session by those students who continue study beyond their prescribed period of study, for which tuition fees are payable.
 This fee includes an element in respect of membership of University unions, sports facilities, and other student facilities and amenities.

 - Annual continuation fee: payable by students who do not submit a thesis within the maximum period of study (for a full-time PhD this is four years).
 This fee will be charged pro-rata for every authorised extension until the thesis submission date.